Kosciuszko Wild Horse Heritage Act 2018: Petitions calling for repeal

 In 2019, Reclaim Kosci delivered to NSW parliament a petition with over 12,000 signatures, which called for the repeal of the Brumby Bill.
 The petition was voted down by Coalition MPs in the Legislative Assembly despite the tradition of allowing petitions from all constituents to be tabled and noted.

 In 2021, Reclaim Kosci brought another petition to NSW parliament, calling for the repeal of the Kosciuszko Wild Horses Heritage Act, which gained 15,228 signatures.
 The petition was tabled by independent MP Joe McGirr, and noted by then-Minister for Energy and Environment Matt Kean on 18 March 2021.

 Constitutional validity

 On 13 October 2023, the Environment and Communications Reference Committee of the Australian Senate released a report questioning the constitutional validity of the Brumby Bill.
 Section 109 of the Australian Constitution dictates that in the circumstance of a state and federal law contradicting one another, the federal law (in this case the Environment Protection and Biodiversity Conservation Act 1999) takes precedent, rendering the Brumby Bill inoperable in the event of a challenge in the High Court.
 The report stated that the Brumby Bill "proposes significant limitations to protecting...highly vulnerable threatened species" by preventing the culling of the wild horses.

+Repeal

+On 25 June 2025, independent MP Joe McGirr introduced the Kosciuszko Wild Horse Heritage Repeal Bill 2025 to NSW parliament, seeking to repeal the Kosciuszko Wild Horse Heritage Act.
+This bill was passed by the Legislative Assembly on 16 October 2025, and by the Legislative Council on 27 November 2025, and received royal assent on 3 December 2025.